 Let’s summarize before we discuss each aspect further.
 In 2020, catalog management software needs to assess content readiness in two areas:

 How you optimize product attributes, data and content will vary depending on the channel.
 Product management and catalog management software to tailor content to each one – automatically, once again.
 With an automated validation process, rest assured that all product specs will comply with distinct retailer load sheet requirements.

 What tools improve content readiness?

-A CMS has integrated tools to ensure your product content is ready.
+A catalog management software has integrated tools to ensure your product content is ready.
 Before you publish, the software keeps you on track with features like Content Grading and Completeness Scoring.
 What exactly does each of these do to get product pages ready faster?